-This sweet and tangy, low FODMAP Homemade Barbecue Sauce will rock your world!
-Ideal for pork, chicken, or beef, this homemade barbecue sauce is Paleo, refined sugar-free and vegan in addition to being low FODMAP.
+This sweet and tangy, homemade low FODMAP BBQ Sauce will rock your world!
+Ideal for pork, chicken, or beef, this homemade barbecue sauce recipe is Paleo and refined sugar-free in addition to being low FODMAP.
 It's great for weeknight dinners, game night parties, and summer barbecues.

 Back before my clean-eating, low FODMAP eating days, my absolute favorite barbecue sauce was Sweet Baby Ray's.
 Unfortunately, Sweet Baby Ray's contains ingredients that don't sit well with my stomach anymore.
-This inspired me to create a homemade barbecue sauce that was equally as yummy as Sweet Baby Ray's but made with unprocessed, low FODMAP ingredients.
-Barbecue sauce made with real, low FODMAP food!
+This inspired me to create a homemade BBQ sauce that was equally as yummy as Sweet Baby Ray's but made with unprocessed, low FODMAP ingredients.
+BBQ sauce made with real, low FODMAP food!

 Creating this Low FODMAP BBQ Sauce Recipe

 The creation process started a long time ago and required more tests than usual.
 I even walked away from it at one point and took a break as I was getting very frustrated.
-Making a sauce that went well with pulled pork was my number one priority, yet every time I tested the sauce recipe on pulled pork, it just wasn't getting anywhere.
+Making a low FODMAP BBQ sauce that went well with pulled pork was my number one priority, yet every time I tested the sauce recipe on pulled pork, it just wasn't getting anywhere.
 Long ago, I fell in love with pulled pork while living in Cincinnati, OH.
-Cincinnati has a long history with pork that I discuss a bit with my Instant Pot Pulled Pork (Paleo, Low FODMAP) recipe.
+Cincinnati has a long history with pork that I discuss a bit with my Low FODMAP Instant Pot Pulled Pork recipe.

 When developing this BBQ sauce recipe, I studied the ingredients in Sweet Baby Ray's, wondering what makes it so yummy.
 Pineapple juice was listed as an ingredient, and this intrigued me.
 I had a base recipe going, and adding the pineapple juice made it about 1,000 times better.
-The pineapple juice added sweetness as well as tangyness and helped in creating more depth of flavour.
+The pineapple juice added sweetness as well as tanginess and helped in creating more depth of flavor.